website headshot small

-My name is Grace Nowakoski.
+Hi, I’m Grace Nowakoski.
 I was born at home in Brattleboro, VT surrounded by family and friends.
-I was welcomed into the world by 10 people that day, and have loved big birthday parties ever since.
-I became a mother in 2018 and was fortunate to be supported in labor by my loving partner, a wonderful doula and skilled midwives.
+I was welcomed into the world by ten people that day, and have loved big birthday parties ever since.
+I gave birth for the first time in 2018 and was fortunate to be supported in labor by my loving partner, a wonderful doula and skilled midwives, as I caught my firstborn, in 2021 I gave birth to my second child.

 I was called to doula work in the summer of 2015.
 It was a summer in which my life and those of my friends were filled to the brim with the enormous diversity of life’s experiences.
 I found myself holding space for friends experiencing new beginnings, loss, grief, and profound joy, and intuitively knew that the time for me to embark on a career in birthwork had come.